yschroe/chessalyzer.js/README.md

 # How it works

 Chessalyzer.js consists of two submodules which work hand-in-hand: The first module is the `Chessalyzer` class which handles the PGN parsing and provides you with a function for previewing heatmaps.
 The class by itself is static (meaning it can not be instantiated and does not store data in itself) and does not track any statistics though.
 For this you need a `Tracker` object which you then can pass into the parsing function of the Chessalyzer class.
-The Chessalzyer class recognizes the Tracker objects and passes data into it.
+The Chessalyzer class recognizes the Tracker objects and passes data into it.
 Typically this will either be `MoveData` containing information about e.g. which piece moved from where to where or which piece took which other piece for each move of each game.
 Additionally you can also use the information from the header of the PGN file, where you can find e.g. the player names and which opening was played (ECO code).

 Inside the Tracker object you can do whatever you want with the data.
 If you want to track some obscure stat like how often the e pawn was promoted to a rook on the a8 square you could write a Tracker for that.
 Chessalyzer.js ships with three different preconfigured Trackers which should cover most usecases, so if you are happy with that you don't need to code your own Tracker.

-Lastly Chessalyzer.js provides you with functions to convert your raw data from your Trackers into heatmaps which you then can use in your frontend of choice.
+Lastly chessalyzer.js provides you with functions to convert your raw data from your Trackers into heatmaps which you then can use in your frontend of choice.

 # Examples